Matthew VanDyke: 7 Days in Syria

-VanDyke was the cinematographer and producer of the 2015 documentary 7 Days in Syria directed by Robert Rippberger and produced by Scott Rosenfelt, following lauded journalist Janine di Giovanni.
+VanDyke was a cinematographer and producer of the 2015 documentary 7 Days in Syria directed by Robert Rippberger and produced by Scott Rosenfelt, following lauded journalist Janine di Giovanni.
 The film showed at three dozen festivals, including a private screening to Britain's House of Lords and to senior members of the United Nations, before it was released by Ro*co Films and Film Buff.